Dr Emma Sheppard

 Profile

-Emma is a Sociologist working in Critical Disability Studies.
+Emma is a Sociologist working in Critical Disability Studies, an interdisciplinary field which centres a critical commitment to social justice.
 Her work explores disability and time alongside queer and crip theories.
 Her broader research interests encompass accessible and trauma-informed approaches to teaching and research, and creative research methods.

 Emma's current projects include: